sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: There is no SFTPPlus Webadmin installed at %(url)s
-:Groups: process, failure, failure-high, failure-specific, operational
+:Groups: operational, process, failure, failure-high, failure-specific
 :From version: 1.6.0
 :To version: None
 :Description: None